neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 Taker limit orders do not add liquidity to the dex, instead they trade against existing TickLiquidity.
 Taker orders will either fail at the time of transaction or be completed immediately.
 Successful taker orders will deposit the proceeds directly back into the receiever’s address.

-Rather than supplying a limit price, limit order take a `TickIndex` as an argument.
+Rather than supplying a limit price, limit orders take a `TickIndex` as an argument.
 For maker limit orders this is the tick that the LimitOrderTranche will be placed at.
 For taker limit order will only trade through liquidity at or above the `TickIndex.` A specific price can be converted to a `TickIndex` using the following formula:

 $$TickIndex = log_{1.0001}(price)$$